NIRCam Imaging Recommended Strategies

 Figure 3b.
 TheINTRAMODULEX 4 primary dither

-• Depth across the stacked image will be uneven, especially for FULLBOX or FULL dithers.
-This should be considered when calculating your required exposure time with the JWST Exposure Time Calculator.
+• Depth across the stacked image will generally be uneven.
+This should be considered when calculating the required exposure time with the JWST Exposure Time Calculator.

 Subpixel dithers